J. Darby Smith

 Biography

-Darby Smith (he/him) graduated from Wofford College in 2011 with a B.S. in Physics and a B.A. in Mathematics.
+Dr. Smith graduated from Wofford College in 2011 with a B.S. in Physics and a B.A. in Mathematics.
 In 2012, he completed his M.S. in Mathematics at the College of Charleston.
-From 2012 to 2014 he worked as a mathematics courseware specialist.
-Darby received his PhD in 2019 under the direction of Scott McKinley (Tulane) from the University of Florida, focusing on applications of stochastic calculus to intracellular transport.
-After graduation, he accepted a postdoctoral position at Sandia National Laboratories in the Cognitive & Emerging Computing department.
-His postdoctoral work focused on random walk and PDE applications for spiking neuromorphic computing.
+From 2012 to 2014 he worked as a mathematics courseware specialist, developing mathematics educational materials.
+Darby received his PhD in 2019 from the University of Florida under the direction of Scott McKinley (Tulane).
+His dissertation focused on applications of stochastic calculus to intracellular transport.

-After completing his postdoc, Darby continued on at Sandia in a full research staff role within the same department.
-Currently Darby is the applications thrust lead for the COINFLIPS codesign project.
-This project seeks to design the algorithms, circuits, and devices for the future of probabilistic computing, targeting applications like heavy ion colliding.
+Recently, Darby was the applications thrust lead for the COINFLIPS codesign project.
+This project was funded by the Department of Energy, Office of Science and sought to design the algorithms, circuits, and devices for the future of probabilistic computing, targeting applications like heavy ion colliding.

 Outside of probability, Darby enjoys hiking, kayaking, and playing saxophone.